Jean-Baptiste Say

 Practical lessons distilled for operators, investors, C-levels, and capital allocators.

-Supply Creates Demand
+Supply Creates its Own Demand

-The Entrepreneur as Core
+The Entrepreneur as the Engine of Growth

 Frameworks & Principles